adireddy/tmdb-movie-search/README.md

 ### How to use

-Enter text in the search field to see search results, click on any result to see more details of the movie retrieved from TMDb api.
+Enter text in the search field to see movies related to search text and click on any result to see more details of the movie retrieved from TMDb api.

 ### Reference